How to Stop Your Dog’s Annoying Crate Scratching Habit At Night?

 A dog with separation anxiety will start to get anxious and restless if the owner isn’t around.
 You don’t even have to be out of the house for this to happen.

-Your dog can be in the crate at night and you in your bedroom sleeping.
+Your dog can be in the crate at night while you are in your bedroom.

-It might start off with some whimpering and whining but when your dog realizes that it ain’t going anywhere with the crate door closed, it will start scratching at the crate floor.
+It might start off with some whimpering and whining but when your dog realizes that isn’t working to get your attention, it will start scratching at the crate floor.

 Separation anxiety can make your dog seem very restless and bothered.

-This scratching can go on the whole night long or until the commotion wakes you up and makes you tend to your dog.
+This scratching can go on the whole nigh or until the commotion wakes you up and makes you tend to your dog.

 Anxious dogs and a closed crate don’t work well together.
 The more enclosed the dog feels the more anxious it will be about being ‘left behind’ by the owner.

-If your dog is getting frantic then ignoring it won’t help but make your dog more anxious.
+If your dog is getting frantic, ignoring will make your dog even more anxious.

 Here are some common symptoms of separation anxiety in dogs: